Magnetostatic modes and criticality in quantum-Ising materials: Dipolar sums and demagnetization fields in uniaxial magnets

-More generally, one may consider a system for which the magnetization is inhomogeneous.
-Assuming local ferromagnetic order, we write $M_j^z = \overline{M}^z + \delta M_j^z$.
+Now consider a system in which the magnetization varies throughout the sample.
+Assuming local ferromagnetic order in a multidomain sample, we write $M_j^z = M_{\emptyset}^z + \delta M_j^z$ where $M_{\emptyset}^z$ is the average magnetization of a small needle embedded within a particular domain.
 The demagnetization field acting at site $i$ is

 The first term is the site-dependent demagnetization field acting on a uniformly magnetized sample of arbitrary shape; the second term contains corrections to the demagnetization field due to inhomogeneities in the magnetization.
-The average demagnetization field, $\overline{H}_d^z = 1/\mathcal{N} \sum_i H_{d,i}^z$, is

-The magnetic fluctuations depend on temperature, and other properties of the material such as exchange and hyperfine fields, which are not included in this section.